-The following figure shows the balance sheets for both Verso and Verso Holdings.
-Verso is the registrant reporting entity and does not need to use the Legal Entity Axis.
-All the numbers reported for Verso Holdings need to use the LegalEntityAxis and a member for Verso Paper Holdings (VersoPaperHoldingsMember) to distinguish the second column of values.
+The following figure shows the balance sheets for both "Verso" and "Verso Paper Holdings".
+"Verso" is the registrant reporting entity.
+All the numbers reported for "Verso Paper Holdings" use the _ConsolidatedEntitiesAxis _and a member for Verso Paper Holdings (VersoPaperHoldingsMember) to distinguish the second column of values.

-Note that this data is the consolidated data for Verso Paper Holdings and as such only needs the legal entity dimension.
-The figure below shows a further breakdown of Verso Paper Holdings.
+Note that this data is the consolidated data for "Verso Paper Holdings" and as such only needs the legal entity dimension.
+The figure below shows a further breakdown of "Verso Paper Holdings".
 The value of 900,941 for total Assets on the figure above is the same value representing the aggregate assets in the figure below.

-The consolidating schedule below represents the values for the consolidated entity of Verso Holdings LLC.
+The consolidating schedule below represents the values for the consolidated entity of "Verso Paper Holdings".
 All of the values in the disclosure will use the LegalEntityAxis and the member VersoPaperHoldingsMember.
-This disclosure shows values for the Parent Company but the parent company member cannot be on the legal Entity axis especially in this case as it is already in use even though this is just a partial disaggregation.
+This disclosure shows values for the Parent Company but ParentCompanyMember cannot be used on the legal Entity axis as discussed earlier.

 To tag these balance sheet elements the ConsolidatedEntitiesAxis should be used with the ParentCompanyMember because it is a consolidating schedule which includes all the components of the aggregation.
 Just using this axis by itself represents the value post consolidation.
 To represent the elements pre-consolidation, the ConsolidationItemsAxis and ReportableLegalEntitiesMember should be added to the values.
-This is the use of option 2 discussed earlier in the document.
-The ParentCompanyMember cannot use the LegalEntityAxis.

-The value of the assets of the Parent of Verso Paper Holdings in the filing of Verso Corporation would use the following line items and dimensions to tag the value of the 1,396,872.
+The value of the assets of the Parent of "Verso Paper Holdings" in the filing of "Verso" uses the following line items and dimensions to tag the value of the 1,396,872.

 |Line Item||Dimension 1||Dimension 2||Dimension 3|